Last Updated on November 11, 2023 by Louisa

 Generic Book Club Questions for The Lost Girls of Willowbrook

-Let’s begin the list with some generic questions to get the ball rolling.
-These book club questions for The Lost Girls of Willowbrook are designed to encourage every member of your group to say something about the book.
+Let’s break the ice with some generic questions.
+These book club questions for The Lost Girls of Willowbrook will ensure every member of your group has the chance to say something about the book.

 - What did you think about the book? (obvious, but we have to say it).